Why Empathy Drives Value in Branding 📊

 From a brand agency perspective, this protracted saga is not a new phenomenon.
 The inner logic behind such a bold move is rather straightforward.

-Theoretically, “shockvertising” should work if the short-term attrition of leads, brand recognition and awareness outweighs the negative social cost imposed on the public.
+Theoretically, “shockvertising” should work if the short-term attrition of leads, brand recognition and awareness outweigh the negative social cost imposed on the public.